MBNpro-ir/All-in-one-spotify/README.md

 1. Download the `install_spotify.ps1` file.
 2. Run PowerShell as NOT Administrator.
 3. Select your desired options from the displayed menu.
+4. You can download `Spotify marketplace configs.json` file and import to Marketplace Settings after you install Spicetify.

 ## Requirements
 - PowerShell 5.0 or higher